 Contemporary Security Policy awards the Bernard Brodie Prize annually to the author(s) of an outstanding article published in the journal the previous year.
 The award is named after Dr. Bernard Brodie (1918-1978), author of The Absolute Weapon (1946), Strategy in the Missile Age (1958) and War and Strategy (1973).
 Brodie’s ideas remain at the center of security debates to this day.
 One of the first analysts to cross between official and academic environments, he pioneered the very model of civilian influence that Contemporary Security Policy represents.
 Contemporary Security Policy is honoured to acknowledge the permission of Brodie’s son, Dr. Bruce R. Brodie, to use his father’s name.

-The winner of the 2016 Bernard Brodie Prize is:
+The shortlist for the 2018 Bernard Brodie Prize includes:

 More on the Bernard Brodie Prize is available here.